Hitendra27/Amphibians/README.md

 # Amphibians Android App

 ## Overview
-The Amphibians Android app is designed to showcase various amphibians, including their names, types, images, and descriptions.
-This app fetches data from an API and displays it using a modern Android architecture.
+Amphibians is an Android app that displays various amphibians' information, including their names, types, images, and descriptions fetched from an API.
+The app leverages modern Android development tools and best practices to provide a clean and efficient user experience.

 ## Features
-- Display amphibians with their names, types, images, and descriptions.
+- Display a list of amphibians with their names, types, images, and descriptions.
-- Fetch data from an API using Retrofit.
+- Fetch data from a REST web service using Retrofit.
-- Use Jetpack Compose for UI components.
+- Utilize Jetpack Compose for building the user interface.
-- Manage state using ViewModel.
+- Manage UI-related data using ViewModel.
-- Structure the project with a clear distinction between the UI layer and the data layer.
+- Separate the UI layer and the data layer for better code organization.
-- Load images efficiently using the Coil library.
+- Load images efficiently with Coil library.
 - Parse JSON responses using kotlinx.serialization.
+- Implement Repository pattern for data handling.
+- Use Dependency Injection for better code maintainability.
+- Perform unit testing on ViewModel and Repository.

 ## Tools and Libraries Used
 - **Jetpack Compose**: For building UI components.